reyesayala/wa_screenshot_compare/README.md

 * banner - (optional) Include to generate URLs that has the banner, default removes banner.

 ### current_screenshot.py
-This program takes the CSV or DB with the current website URLS and takes screenshots
-> The output CSV will have six columns: archive ID, URL ID, URL, site status, site message, and screenshot message.
+This program takes the CSV or DB with the current website URLS and takes screenshots.
+The output CSV will have six columns: archive ID, URL ID, URL, site status, site message, and screenshot message:
-> site_status - Contains 'LIVE' if the URL can be reached or redirects, and 'FAIL' if the URL could not be reached (ex.
+* site_status - Contains 'LIVE' if the URL can be reached or redirects, and 'FAIL' if the URL could not be reached (ex.
 404).
-> site_message - A reason on why site_status was 'LIVE' or 'FAIL'.
+* site_message - A reason on why site_status was 'LIVE' or 'FAIL'.
 Such as 'Redirected to http://......' or 'HTTPError: 404'.
-> screenshot_message - a message on whether the screenshot was successful.
+* screenshot_message - a message on whether the screenshot was successful.
 If site_status is 'FAIL' then screenshot_message is automatically 'Screenshot unsuccessful'.
 Another common message is 'Navigation Timeout Exceeded'.
 > As of right now, method=1 takes the most consistent screenshots.

 Command syntax: